SINGH202/commutatus-assignment/README.md

 # Employee Management App Readme

 Welcome to the Employee Management App!
 This application is designed to help you manage your organization's employees and teams efficiently.
-It was developed using Next.js, Tailwind CSS, and TypeScript by a single developer in just 7 days.
+It was developed using Next.js, Tailwind CSS, and TypeScript by [SINGH202](https://github.com/SINGH202) developer in just 7 days.

 ## Table of Contents